szymciem8/AGV-Autonomous-Docking/README.md

 ### Wheel Control

-Each wheel has to be controlled individually.
+Each wheel has to be controlled individually using PID regulator.
+PID helps to adequate PWM signals that achieves chooses RPM in give conditions.

+Input - RPM
+Output - PWM

 |   | Kp  | Ki  | Kd  |
 |:-:|:-:|:-:|:-:|